 Mr. Theofanidis’ has recently written a ballet for the American Ballet Theatre, a work for the Orpheus Chamber Orchestra as part of their ‘New Brandenburg’ series, and he currently has two opera commissions for the San Francisco and Houston Grand Opera companies.
 He has a long-standing relationship with the Atlanta Symphony, and has just had his first symphony premiered and recorded with that orchestra.
 He has served as a delegate to the US-Japan Foundation’s Leadership Program and is a former faculty member of the Peabody Conservatory and the Juilliard School.
 He currently teaches at Yale University.

-What you’ll hear at the concert:
+What you’ll hear at the concert, notes by the composer:

 Visions and Miracles has three movements and lasts about 16 minutes, played by the entire orchestra without a soloist.
 The title for each movement tells you a lot about the music that you will hear.